 Childhood Lead Poisoning Committee A collaboration of public and private entities dedicated to eliminating lead based paint hazards in housing.
-A strategic plan was adopted in 2004 and updated in 2006.
+A strategic plan was adopted in 2004 and updated in

+2006.
 Implementing and evaluating the Elimination Plan is actively ongoing.

-Wisconsin Fresh Start Projects DEHCR in cooperation with other state and federal agencies, replicates the Operation Fresh Start (OFS) program model to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
+Wisconsin Fresh Start Projects DOH in cooperation with other state and federal agencies, replicates the Operation Fresh Start (OFS) program model to provide at-risk young people with education, employment skills, and career direction leading to economic self-sufficiency.
 This is accomplished through meaningful service including constructing housing for low-income families.
-The program is administered by the Department of Corrections' Division of Community Corrections.
+Funds are currently provided from the DOH HOME-HHR program, the Department of Corrections' Division of Community Corrections, and other sources.